 \section{BBHs from GWTC-3}

-Having demonstrated the capability of our approach in simulated scenarios, we will now analyse the primary mass, mass ratio and redshift distribution of BBHs using the publicly available GW events detected by the LVK collaboration.
-In this section, we will make use of the 69 GW events released in GWTC-3 \citep{gwtc3:2023} with false alarm rate < 1 yr$^{-1}$.
-The selection effects are accounted for using the sensitivity estimates for the first three observing runs \citep[O1+O2+O3 --][v2]{sensitivityestimate_full:2023} released along with GWTC-3.
-This choice is driven by the fact that the focus of this work is on the new methodology that we are introducing rather than on the astrophysical interpretation of the findings.
+Having demonstrated the capability of our approach in simulated scenarios, we now analyse the primary mass, mass ratio, and redshift distribution of BBHs using the publicly available GW events detected by the LVK collaboration.
+In this section, we describe how we made use of the 69 GW events released in GWTC-3 \citep{gwtc3:2023} with false-alarm rates of < 1 yr$^{-1}$.
+The selection effects were accounted for using the sensitivity estimates for the first three observing runs \citep[O1+O2+O3 --][v2]{sensitivityestimate_full:2023} released along with GWTC-3.
+This choice was driven by the fact that the focus of this work is on the new methodology that we introduce rather than on the astrophysical interpretation of the findings.
 An application of this method to the newly released GWTC-4.0 and a discussion of the results yielded will be the subject of a future paper.